-With over 75 national awards for excellence in film and television production spanning a 30 year career, meet film director Bill Nicoletti.
+With over 75 national awards for excellence in film and television including an Emmy for Outstanding Documentary in 2022, meet film director Bill Nicoletti.

-In 1990 Bill started his production company at the legendary Sigma Sound Studios under the guidance of Music Hall Hall of Fame engineer and Sigma founder Joe Tarsia.
+In 1990 Bill started his production company at the legendary Sigma Sound Studios under the guidance of Music Hall of Fame engineer and Sigma founder Joe Tarsia.
 His company would quickly become one of the busiest studios in Philadelphia and from 1992 to 2004 Bill was also a director for NFL Films commercial division.
-In 2010 Bill earned his MBA from St. Joseph’s University and in April of 2020 Bill will be inducted into his alma mater Camden Catholic High Schools Hall of Fame for Arts & Academics.
-Bills serves on St. Joseph’s University’s board for Business Ethics and resides full time in Ocean City New Jersey with his production studio in Manayunk, PA.
+In 2010 Bill earned his MBA from St. Joseph’s University and in April of 2022 Bill was inducted into his alma mater Camden Catholic High Schools Hall of Fame for Arts & Academics.
+Bill serves on St. Joseph’s University’s board for Business Ethics and resides full time in Ocean City New Jersey with his production studio in Manayunk, PA.

 Once in a Hundred Years